A Survey Of Cross-lingual Word Embedding Models: Word-Level Alignment Models

 The seed lexicon is another core component of any mapping-based approach.
 In the past, three types of seed lexicons have been used to learn a joint cross-lingual word embedding space: \begin{enumerate} \item An \textbf{off-the-shelf} bilingal lexicon. \item A \textbf{weakly supervised} bilingual lexicon. \item A \textbf{learned} bilingual lexicon. \end{enumerate}

 \paragraph{Off-the-shelf} Most early approaches \cite{Mikolov2013b} employed off-the-shelf or automatically generated bilingual lexicons of frequent words.
-Later approaches reduce the number of seed pairs, demonstrating that it is feasible to learn a cross-lingual word embedding space with as little as 25 seed pairs \cite{Artetxe:2017acl}.
+While \citeauthor{Mikolov2013b} \citeyear{Mikolov2013b} used as much as 5000 pairs, later approaches reduce the number of seed pairs, demonstrating that it is feasible to learn a cross-lingual word embedding space with as little as 25 seed pairs \cite{Artetxe:2017acl}.